Arkansas State Holidays

 Public primary and secondary schools must observe Labor Day and no school may be held on that day.
 If the school year extends past Memorial Day, public primary and secondary schools must observe the holiday and no school may be held, except when it is used as a make-up day.
 AR Statute 6-10-106 School districts may designate other holidays as days off.
 AR Statute 6-17-201

 Private employers in Arkansas are not required to close on any of the listed holidays.
 Additionally, private employers are not required to allow employees to take either paid or unpaid time off on the holidays nor are they required to pay employees any premium wage rates to employees who work on the holidays.
-Private employers may establish policies or practices granting employees time off on any of the listed holiday or agree to pay premium wage rates to employees who work on those days.
+Private employers may establish policies or practices granting employees time off on any of the listed holidays or agree to pay premium wage rates to employees who work on those days.
 Employers who establish such policies or practices may be required to comply with them.

 Find out more about Arkansas’s Leave Laws.